Asthalin 4mg — Oral Salbutamol Tablets for Bronchospasm Relief

 FAQs: Asthalin 4mg (Salbutamol Tablets)

-Q: Is the 4 mg tablet stronger than the 2 mg?
+Is the 4 mg tablet stronger than the 2 mg?+

-A: Yes.
-Both contain the same active ingredient, but 4 mg is the higher strength.
-Your clinician chooses the dose that fits your symptoms and tolerance.
+Yes.
+Both tablets contain the same active ingredient, but the 4 mg tablet is the higher strength.
+Your healthcare provider will choose the dose that best fits your symptoms and treatment plan.

-A: Tablets usually start helping in about 30 minutes, with effects lasting 4–6 hours.
-Inhalers act faster for sudden symptoms.
+Asthalin tablets usually start helping in about 30 minutes, and the effects typically last around 4–6 hours.
+Inhalers tend to act faster for sudden breathing symptoms.

-Q: Can I use these instead of my rescue inhaler?
+Can I use Asthalin tablets instead of my rescue inhaler?+

 Related Products to Discuss with Your Clinician